Best Allbirds Alternatives: 16 Cozy Shoes Like Allbirds

 They’re also not made with 100% wool but a blend of wool, polyester, viscose, nylon, and other fibers.

-This detracts from wool’s moisture-wicking capabilities and therefore isn’t a great option for people who want to go sockless or who tend to get sweaty feet.
+The wool blend detracts from wool’s moisture-wicking capabilities and therefore isn’t a great option for people who want to go sockless or who tend to get sweaty feet.

 Lastly, the outer sole is made from synthetic rubber, so you’re also losing out on the sustainability features that a pair of Allbirds boasts.